IBDecodable/IBLinter/Rules.md

 |:---------------:|:---------------:|
 |   Default Rule  |  `false` |

-Check if custom class of ViewController's hidesBottomBarWhenPushed is enabled
+Check if ViewController's hidesBottomBarWhenPushed is enabled